npmcomponent/jkroso-winner/docs/tail.md

 ## Running the tests

-Before you can run any tests you will need to execute `$ npm install`
+	$ npm install

-Running the test in node is just a matter of executing `$ make test`
+	$ make test

-Running in the browser though requires a build.
-To do that execute `$ make test/built.js`.
-If all goes well you should then be able to open your browser to the test directory and watch the test suite run.
+Running in the browser requires a build.
+To do that execute `$ make test/built.js`

 _Note: these commands don't work on windows._